 Charles Alexander Eastman – Sioux Doctor, Author & Reformer

-Charles Eastman in traditional Sioux clothing colorized
+Charles Eastman in traditional Sioux clothing.

 Charles Eastman in traditional Sioux clothing.
-Touch of color LOA.

 Charles Alexander Eastman, aka Ohiyesa, a Santee Sioux Indian, was the first Native American to be certified in Western medicine, a writer, national lecturer, and reformer.

 Eastman was born near Redwood Falls, Minnesota, in the winter of 1858 to father, Tawakanhdeota (Face of Many Lightenings), and mother, Wakantakawin, also known as Winona (First-Born Daughter).
-While his father was full blood Sioux, his mother was born mixed, her father being Seth Eastman, a well-known army officer who married her mother, Wakantakawin (Stands Sacred), at Fort Snelling.
+While his father was full-blood Sioux, his mother was born mixed, her father being Seth Eastman, a well-known army officer who married her mother, Wakantakawin (Stands Sacred), at Fort Snelling.
 Stands Sacred was the daughter of Santee Dakota chief Cloud Man.
 She would take on the Christian name of Mary Nancy Eastman.

 Later, he would attend Knox College in Galesburg, Illinois, and Kimball Academy, and Dartmouth College in New Hampshire.
 He graduated from Dartmouth in 1887 and immediately entered the Boston University School of Medicine, where he received an M.D. degree in 1890.